dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/FAQ.md

 ### What resources are created by the ARM template deployment (azuredeploy.json file)?
 You should the following resources created in your Azure subscription
-- A CosmosDB database account
+- A Cosmos DB database account
 - A Storage account (that backs your Azure Function)
 - An App Service Plan (uses the Consumption plan)
 - An App Service (hosts your Function)